wasabi805/webpack-babel-typescript-tailwind/README.md

       }
       }

-      ///JEST INSTRUCTIONS START HERE:

 ## Installation | Jest set up for Typescript

-This portion of the instalation process covers our changes made to the webpack configurations to handle assest importanted into our index.ts.
+This portion of the instalation process covers changes made to the webpack configurations to handle assest importanted into our index.ts.
 This is nessesary since index.ts is parsed by Jest when index.ts is imported into a jest test file.

 We'll need to install a few more things: